raspberrypilearning/cd-advanced-scratch-sushi/en/step_4.md

 --- collapse ---
 ---
-title: What does the code do?
+title: What does this code do?
 ---

-Whenever the `lose`{:class="blockmoreblocks"} block runs, what it does is:
+Whenever the `lose`{:class="blockmoreblocks"} block runs now, what it does is:

- 1. Stop the physics and other game scripts on the `Player Character`
+1. Stop the physics and other game scripts acting on the **Player Character**
- 2. Tell all the other sprites that the game is over by **broadcasting** a message so they can change based on that
+1. Tell all the other sprites that the game is over by **broadcasting** a `game over` message they can respond to and change what they're doing
- 3. Move the `Player Character` to the centre of the screen and have them tell the player that the game is over
+1. Move the **Player Character** to the centre of the Stage and have them tell the player that the game is over
- 4. Stop all scripts in the game
+1. Stop all scripts in the game

 --- /collapse ---